SourceForgery/tachikoma/README.md

 **Recommendations**
 * Add the function ```gw () { $(git rev-parse --show-toplevel)/gradlew "$@" }``` to avoid having to do ```../../../gradlew```
 * Only run ```gradlew build```, ```gradlew clean build``` should not be necessary and slows down development a *lot*.
+* Because of my weak Gradle-fu, updated .proto-files does not trigger rebuild of the rest of the api-projects. ```gradle clean build``` is necessary, *but only in the api projects*

 **Getting around IntelliJ quirks**
 1. Build with ```./gradlew build``` in the root (should build cleanly).